ripi81/principles-of-digital-fabrication-2024-Group-32/README.md

 This is the repository for the documentation of our course project of Group 32 consisting of Hanna Risteli, Siiri Tuomikoski, Laura Sarajärvi and Tatu Tallavaara.

-This repository contains:
+**This repository contains:**
-1) the code for our project
+1) The code for our project
-2) the electronic circuit diagrams
+2) The electronic circuit diagrams
-3) the svg files for our final, full sized version of the 2D laser cutting design which we built our prototype with: finaal6_5.svg finalboksi6_5.svg koskettimet_akryyli_2024touko3.svg nappaintuki_boksiin_touko3.svg
+3) The .svg files for our final, full sized version of the 2D laser cutting design which we built our prototype with: finaal6_5.svg finalboksi6_5.svg koskettimet_akryyli_2024touko3.svg nappaintuki_boksiin_touko3.svg
-5) the svg file of the previous plywood box prototype from friday 19.4
+5) The .svg file of the previous plywood box prototype from Friday, April 19th
-6) the slides for our project presentation (file name Presentation_Group32.odp)
+6) The slides for our project presentation (file name Presentation_Group32.odp)

-Keyboard features:
+**Keyboard features:**
 - 8 notes which play the C major scale
 - 4 tone polyphony with one basic magnetic buzzer